Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 Groovy post-thrash meets crossover, plus a lot of funky and alternative moments added.
 This is a jokey take on the style, and can only be loosely labelled as thrash, mixing a truckful of influences into pretty short (1-2min) tracks without too many musical merits.

-"Happy Metal Thunder" is another joke, which this time pulls out all the headbanging stops on vigorous pieces, like "Long Live Metallica", which music-wise is hardly a tribute to the Americans, being a happy speed/thrashy merry-go-round, with the vocals trying to imitate James Hetfield at times, and doing a good job; watch out for the great balladic break in the middle, which is a stylish nod to both "Orion" and "Sanitarium".
-Later on one will encounter an optimistic crossover take on Pink Floyd's "Another Brick In The Wall", only faithful to the brits' hit in the middle, the rest much faster with a carefree, punky attitude.
-Makes ure not to miss the excellent cover on Motorhead's "Ace Of Spades", by far the most indigenous attempt at this hit, done entirely balladic with acoustic guitars and vocals, which may have been provided by Lemmy himself: one can not imagine such a strong impersonation of the British rock legend.
-"Raining Blood" has no relations to Slayer, but is a hilarious version of Gary Halliwell's (former Spice Girls) "Raining Men"; one can not help but start laughing at the funny lyrics.
+"Happy Metal Thunder" is another joke which this time pulls out all the headbanging stops on vigorous pieces, like "Long Live Metallica", which music-wise is hardly a tribute to the Americans being a happy speed/thrashy merry-go-round with the vocals trying to imitate James Hetfield at times, and doing a good job; watch out for the great balladic break in the middle which is a stylish nod to both "Orion" and "Sanitarium".
+Later on one will encounter an optimistic crossover take on Pink Floyd's "Another Brick In The Wall", only faithful to the Brits' hit in the middle, the rest much faster with a carefree, punky attitude.
+Make sure not to miss the excellent cover of Motorhead's "Ace Of Spades", by far the most indigenous attempt at this hit, done entirely balladic with acoustic guitars and vocals which may have been provided by Lemmy himself: one can hardly imagine a better impersonation of the British rock legend.
+"Raining Blood" has no relations to Slayer, but is a hilarious version of Gary Halliwell's (former Spice Girls) "Raining Men"; one can't help but start laughing at the funny lyrics at some point.
 The only more faithful rendition is the one of The Rolling Stones' "Angie" at the end, at least music-wise, since the singer slubbers in a silly, drunken way, apparently making fun of Mick Jagger.
 The rest is a varied mix of groovy, industrial pieces and pure heavy metal happinesses (see, there are a lot of "happy" moments here!), but still, the entertainig value of this effort is fairly big.

 Killeralbum Full-Length, 2011